- Things to Do in PTC

 - No gasoline, hydrocarbon, or alcohol fueled boats.

-- County-owned lake, boat launch, and park for use by Fayette County residents ($10 fee for non-county residents).
+- County-owned lake, boat launch, and park for use by Fayette County residents (non-county resident annual pass required).

 - NO SWIMMING